United SC: 2010–2020

-In November 2012, Dutchman Eelco Schattorie was roped in by the club as their new manager, and he managed his first game in India on 10 November 2012, where he led Prayag to a 10–1 victory over newly promoted United Sikkim.
+Dutchman Eelco Schattorie managed his first game for them on 10 November 2012, where he led Prayag to a 10–1 victory over newly promoted United Sikkim.
 Schattorie won his first and only cup for the side on 20 March 2013 when Prayag United defeated East Bengal in the IFA Shield final 1–0 through a Ranti Martins goal.
 The following season in the I-League, They thrashed Air India FC by 5–1 margin, and eventually finished the 2012–13 campaign leading Prayag United to a fourth-place finish with 44 points.
 In that season, they emerged as the runners-up of the 2012 IFA Shield, losing to East Bengal by 4–2 on penalties.